harvard-nrg/scanbuddy/docs/source/user_docs.rst

 .. note::
     This documentation assumes a basic understanding of the command line, the Linux operating system and Siemens MRI scanner host PCs.
 Here's a quick (and free!) crash `course <https://www.codecademy.com/learn/learn-the-command-line>`_ on the command line if needed.
-Instructions on streaming data to the Scanbuddy machine from a scanner are shown on a Siemens XA-30 system.
+Instructions on streaming data to the Scanbuddy machine from a scanner are shown on a Siemens XA-30 system, but Scanbuddy has also been deployed on Siemens scanners running XA-60.

 Overview